-That having been said, figure 6(a) does provide some evidence that R{BB} has been inflated going backward in time across this join, as Lockwood et al. (2016c) predicted it would be by the use of non-robust regression procedures and, in particular the assumption that the data series are proportional.
-The bottom panel of figure 6(a) shows that the mean of the basket of available observations (the red histogram) displays a rise across the calibration interval.
-(The horizontal blue line is unity).
-On the other hand, although R{UEA} does show the large deviations that are to be expected at solar minimum, it gives normalised k_a values that return to unity, showing no drift across the inter-calibration interval.
-To illustrate the effects of this, the Schwabe and Wolfer data have been matched to the k_a for R{BB} by normalising such that the means are the same over their period of overlap with the red histogram.
-The results are shown by the yellow and green dots in the bottom panel of figure 6(a).
-It can be see a clear jump is introduced by the intercalibration and that this is of order 20%.
-This would argue that the factor of 1.48 used by Svalgaard and Schatten (2016) in constructing $R{\rm BB}$ is 20% too large and should be nearer 1.2: however, this value is only indicative and we do not advocate its use because the individual observers give widely differing values: the more important point is that this value can be altered by any one several subjective decisions about which data to use and how to carry out the intercalibration, making the intercalibration unreliable.
+That having been said, Figure 6(a) does provide some evidence that $R{\rm BB}$ has been inflated going backward in time across this join, as Lockwood et al. (2016a) predicted it would be by the use of nonrobust regression procedures and, in particular, the assumption that the data series are proportional.
+The bottom panel of Figure 6(a) shows that the mean of the basket of available observations (the red histogram) displays a rise across the calibration interval.
+(The horizontal blue line is unity.)
+On the other hand, although $R{\text{UEA}}$ does show the large deviations that are to be expected at solar minimum, it gives normalized $k'a$ values that return to unity, showing no drift across the intercalibration interval.
+To illustrate the effects of this, the Schwabe and Wolfer data have been matched to the $k'a$ for $R{\rm BB}$ by normalizing such that the means are the same over their period of overlap with the red histogram.
+The results are shown by the yellow and green dots in the bottom panel of Figure 6(a).
+It can be see that a clear jump is introduced by the intercalibration and that this is of order 20%.
+This would argue that the factor of 1.48 used by Svalgaard & Schatten (2016) in constructing $R{\rm BB}$ is 20% too large and should be nearer 1.2; however, this value is only indicative, and we do not advocate its use because the individual observers give widely differing values.
+The more important point is that this value can be altered by any one of several subjective decisions about which data to use and how to carry out the intercalibration, making the intercalibration unreliable.

-6. DISCUSSION & CONCLUSIONS
+6. DISCUSSION AND CONCLUSIONS

-We find that proportionality of annual means of the results of different sunspot observers is generally invalid and that assuming it causes considerable errors in the long-term variations of sunspot data composites.
-This is a particular problem when daisy chaining of calibrations is used as errors accumulate over the interval.
+We find that proportionality of annual means of the results of different sunspot observers is generally invalid and that assuming it causes considerable errors in the long-term